Wolbachia-Aedes suppression technology

 To enable the rollout of Wolbachia technology to more areas so that more residents can benefit, NEA has been ramping up our male mosquito production and release capacity.
 A challenge we face is that Wolbachia technology is nascent, and off-the-shelf commercial solutions for increasing scale are not available.
 NEA and our collaborators are therefore custom-developing innovative engineering solutions to automate production and release, so that the Wolbachia technology can be implemented sustainably and cost-effectively.
 This process involves the integration of multiple technical disciplines, including biotechnology, engineering, and data analytics, and hence requires considerable time and development of expertise.

 In step with the development of automation, NEA is rigorously evaluating the technology in the field via a phased approach, and developing strategies and tactics for effective and sustainable deployment.
-NEA is gradually expanding releases to cover Tampines and Yishun HDB towns entirely by early 2022, allowing us to determine if mosquito population suppression at the town level can be sustained with releases of fewer male Wolbachia-Aedes mosquitoes.
+NEA has gradually expanded releases to cover Tampines and Yishun HDB towns entirely in early 2022, allowing us to determine if mosquito population suppression at the town level can be sustained with releases of fewer male Wolbachia-Aedes mosquitoes.
 This is important to allow Wolbachia technology to be sustainably deployed on a larger scale in the future.
 Since May 2020, NEA has also been testing a more targeted release strategy in dengue high-risk areas of selected neighbourhoods in Choa Chu Kang and Bukit Batok towns, to pre-emptively suppress high Aedes aegypti mosquito populations in these areas.
-From fourth quarter 2021, NEA will also be releasing male Wolbachia-Aedes mosquitoes in the Marine Parade landed residential estate with the aim of developing deployment tactics in such landscapes.
+From April 2022, NEA has also started releasing male Wolbachia-Aedes mosquitoes in the Marine Parade landed residential estate with the aim of developing deployment tactics in such landscapes.
 These trials are part of NEA’s efforts to expand our repertoire of potential deployment strategies and determine which are most suitable for different contexts.
 NEA will continue to work to further increase Wolbachia coverage in a cost-effective and sustainable manner.

 Project Wolbachia – Singapore is still in its study stage, and we need more information on its impact before we can trial the technology in areas with ongoing high intensity dengue transmission.
 In its original conception, ProjectWolbachia – Singapore was intended to be used as a preventive tool, and is not primarily designed as a tool to be applied to existing dengue clusters, or as a real-time mosquito management solution.